Mechanical Engineering

 ENSC 1406E Earth’s Environmental Systems

-GEOL 1006E/F Introductory Geology I
+GEOL 1006E Introductory Geology I

 Approved Complementary Studies Electives (9cr required)

-Courses in arts, management, economics or communication that complement the technical content of the engineering curriculu are generally accepted as Complementary Studies.
+Courses in arts, management, economics or communication that complement the technical content of the engineering

-In particular, it is important to take courses that contain subject matter that deals with central issues, thougt processes and methodologies of the humanities and social sciences.
+contain subject matter that deals with central issues, thought processes and methodologies of the humanities and social sciences.

 ACCT 1001E/F Using Financial Information